Checkio-Game-Missions/checkio-empire-spheroid-bullet/info/description.md

 We know the height and the width (in centimeters) for this spheroid.
-You should create a function to calculate the volume (cubic inches) and the surface area (square centimeters).
+You should create a function to calculate the volume (cubic centimeters) and the surface area (square centimeters).
+**The results should be rounded to two decimals.**

 ![Spheroid](spheroid.svg)